predictive-clinical-neuroscience/PCNportal/client/assets/howto.md

 <img src="assets/demo.png" width='70%' length='70%'/>

-The green box will appear some time later after computation is complete.
-When it shows up, it's time to check your inbox for results!
+The green box will appear to signal that the computation request has been sent.
+With this data set, the results should be in your inbox within an hour (but likely much sooner).